PxTools/pxtools.github.io/docs/PxWeb2/project/Solution.md

 The main focus has been navigation, understand the main fuctionaility in PxWeb and how the most used task should work.
 We have done four usertest so far, both on desktop and mobile, and will continue in the whole project period.
 ## Possibility for connection
 When PxWeb 2.0 interface is ready for production, it is easy to connect other tools such as Highcharts, Tableau, Power BI and other AI products.
-This can be connected both by using saved queries from PxWeb 2.0 or by connecting directly to PxWebAPI 2.0.
+This can be connected both by using saved queries from PxWeb 2.0 or by connecting directly to PxWebApi 2.0.